chenxiaolong/RSAF/README.md

 * Although RSAF always allows random writes, not all backends support it.

-    * In this situation, files may be temporarily buffered to disk before they are uploaded.
+    * In this situation, files are temporarily buffered to disk before they are uploaded.
 This is the same behavior as with `rclone mount --vfs-cache-mode writes`.

 * Fancier file descriptor system calls are not supported.